BEng (Hons) in Civil Engineering

 Applicants should list their CAO course choices in genuine order of preference and they will be offered the course highest up on their list that they are deemed eligible for, if any.

-The minimum entry requirements are a grade D3 or better in four ordinary Level Leaving Certificate subjects and a grade C3 or better in two Higher Level leaving Certificate subjects, one of which must be Mathematics.
+The minimum entry requirements are a grade O6/H7 or better in four ordinary Level Leaving Certificate subjects and a grade H5 or better in two Higher Level leaving Certificate subjects, one of which must be Mathematics.
 The six subjects presented must include English or Irish.
-For students who do not have a C3 grade in Higher Level Mathematic IT Sligo has a special Mathematics Examination, which is equivalent to Higher Level Mathematics.
-For further information on this examination please visit http://itsligo.ie/ or contact Dr Brian McCann.
+For students who do not have a H5 grade in Higher Level Mathematics IT Sligo has a special Mathematics Examination, which is equivalent to Higher Level Mathematics.

-IT Sligo offers an online pre-degree mathematics course leading to a special maths exam, equivalent to Leaving Certificate Higher Level.
+IT Sligo offers a free online pre-degree Mathematics Open Course MOOC leading to a special Mathematics exam, equivalent to Leaving Certificate Higher Level.
+The MOOC provides on-line resources including revision notes and sample papers to support students taking the examination in August.

 Applications are also welcome from students who hold or hope to graduate with an ordinary BEng (Level 7) in Civil Engineering and who wish to progress to an honours BEng (Level 8) Degree.
 Entry is to the start of the third year (penultimate year).
 Minimum entry requirements and application details can be obtained from Dr. Brian McCann.